ClarksonCJ/clarksoncj.github.io/content/posts/understanding-the-supply-chain.md

 involved in developing, building, testing, and deploying software.
 The SDLC supply chain includes third-party libraries, open-source components, proprietary software, and hardware.
-However, a comprehensive approach broadens this definition to encompass the human and procedural elements that are integral to these technical components.
+However, a comprehensive approach broadens this definition to encompass the human and procedural elements that are integral to the use of these technical components.

 #### Key Components